This article was updated on September 1st, 2023

 - When parasites are involved, the doctor will use anti-parasitic drugs to kill the pests and may also prescribe antiinflammatories to help calm irritated, itchy skin.

 - For dogs suffering from seborrhea, the vet will prescribe medicated shampoo and corticosteroids.
-If there are secondary infections, he will also treat your dog with antibiotic or antifungal medications.
+If there are secondary infections, they will also treat your dog with antibiotic or antifungal medications.

 Frequently asked questions

-What are the most likely causes if my dog has crusty scabs on his back?
+What are the most likely causes if my dog has crusty scabs on their back?

 The most likely causes of crusty scabs on a dog’s back are

 - Yeast infections